hlaff147/hlaff147/README.md

 ### About me
-🎓 Currently studying a bachelor's degree in Computer Science at Federal University of Pernambuco.
+🎓 Graduating with a bachelor's degree in Computer Science from the Federal University of Pernambuco.

+👨‍💻 Currently employed as a Software Engineer at Bradesco, one of Brazil's largest banks, focusing on Open Finance.
+My work involves crafting microservices using Java, Spring, MongoDB, Kafka, and Azure, to drive innovation in the financial sector.

+👨‍💼 Also a graduate in Analysis and Systems Development.

+📚 Passionate about Clean Code, Data Science, and the continuous pursuit of excellence in Software Engineering.

+🚀 Certifications: AZ-900 and DP-900, with preparation for AZ-204 underway.

+⚙️ Stack: Java, Spring, MongoDB, Kafka, Azure, Python, Django, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, and AWS.

 📊 Data and AI enthusiast with a love for fusing data with intelligence and creating plans that harness the full potential of the data to make the future ever-smarter.

-⚙️ Stack: Python, Django, Java, Spring, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, Angular, HTML, CSS, GCP and AWS.

 ⚙️ &nbsp;GitHub Analytics
 <div>